gchq/stroom-docs/content/en/docs/user-guide/viewing-data.md

 * Feed - to show all data for that feed.
 * Folder - to show all data for all feeds that are descendants of the folder.
-* System Root Folder - to show all data for all feeds that are ancestors of the folder.
+* System Root Folder - to show all data for all feeds that are descendants of the folder.

 In all cases the data shown is dependant on the permissions of the user performing the action and any permissions set on the feeds/folders being viewed.